Ottawa school opening plan continues to be fluid

 "I am sorry that our students are having to grow up and learn in this environment.
 What I can guarantee is that USD 290 and our staff will continue to do their best to ensure that your students are prepared for their future."

-Cobbs said these uncertain times bring a lot of questions that only can be answered in time.
+Cobbs said these uncertain times bring a lot of questions that only can be answered with time.